-- A network of spiritual and moral support for families with incarcerated members by engaging parish volunteers who can build a relationship with the affected family and extend friendship and support on behalf of the parish. - > Opportunities for catechesis and sacramental preparation for returning citizens tailored to their specific needs or situations. - Services to families and returning citizens such as transportation, meals, employment assistance, counseling programs, language classes, and mentoring opportunities (parish mentoring programs should preferably begin outreach to offenders prior to their release and assist them during transition back to the community); support to the children of affected families by facilitating communication and visitation with their incarcerated family members. - A comprehensive list of local and community resources for individuals and families affected by incarceration.
+- A network of spiritual and moral support for families with incarcerated members by engaging parish volunteers who can build a relationship with the affected family and extend friendship and support on behalf of the parish. - ➤ Opportunities for catechesis and sacramental preparation tailored to the specific needs or situations of ex-offenders. - Services to families and ex-offenders such as transportation, meals, employment assistance, counseling programs, language classes, and mentoring opportunities (parish mentoring programs should preferably begin outreach to offenders prior to their release and assist them during transition back to the community); support to the children of affected families by facilitating communication and visitation with their incarcerated family members. - A comprehensive list of local and community resources for individuals and families affected by incarceration.